Focused-Generalist-Mindset/build_a_MUD_game_book/README.md

 ## About the Book

 "Beware of Dragons" is a comprehensive guide that takes you through the journey of creating an immersive multiplayer text adventure game using Elixir, Phoenix, and LiveView.
 Whether you're a seasoned developer or just starting, this book provides valuable insights into game development, distributed systems, and best practices.
+In time, I hope that it becomes a community-driven effort to provide a new learning resource to pick up Phoenix/LiveView and good practices in distributed systems.

 ## Contents